 Visitors can tour the observatory grounds through self-guided tours, take part in one of three docent-led tours to get up close and personal with historic telescopes, and even get a behind-the-scenes look at the Kitt Peak’s telescopes not available to the public through VIP tours.

-Explore the night sky with the Nightly Observing Program or Dark Sky Discovery Program and discover the Moon’s mysterious secrets with the Night of the Marvelous Moon Program.
+You can see the night sky with the Nightly Observing Program or Dark Sky Discovery Program and discover the Moon’s mysterious secrets with the Night of the Marvelous Moon Program.
+It is a family-friendly thing to do in Tucson.

 18. Visit the Sosa-Carrillo-Frémont House